 It was only about ten years ago that film was still the best capture medium.
 Pixel count was getting up to the film range, approximately 25mp for 35 mm quality, but the dynamic range (range from light to dark or shades of gray) was still lagging behind film.
 And photography, despite the ease and convenience of roll film and cameras with tons of electronic automation, was still a craft that required dedication, education, and years of experience to master.
 But that was a short couple of years from the time digital finally caught up to, and surpassed, film.
-Although there’s no one person or company to blame this time, the strides made with digital imaging are no less revolutionary than the invention of roll film, perhaps even as revolutionary as the invention of photography itself.
+Although there’s no one person or company to blame this time, the strides made with digital imaging are no less revolutionary than the invention of roll film, and perhaps almost as revolutionary as the invention of photography itself.
 Just look at what any yokel can do with the microchip camera built-in to any pocket-sized mobile device.
 Think about what the average amateur used to get out of a roll of film.
 Most of their exposures had at least one, usually more than one, technical flaw—out of focus, camera motion blur, bad lighting, over/under exposed, poor composition.
 Maybe, if lucky, there’d be a half dozen sorta-maybe-kinda good shots out of thirty-six.
 Compare that to today’s digital cameras.
 Chances are good that at least thirty out of thirty-six shots will be sharp and reasonably well exposed—not perfect, but good—and way, waaay better than what the same person could do with a film camera.
 Digital is a metamorphosis in image making.